Overall conditions

 Conditions in initial reception centres

+There is no common standard for initial reception centres, although Federal States have laid down standards to varying degrees in regional legislation through the various State Reception Acts (Landesaufnahmegesetze) and in regulations and directives.
+Where no standards for the accommodation of asylum applicants exist, the Federal States often refer to other regulations, such as general ‘sanitation plans’ as they exist for other forms of communal accommodation (e.g., residential homes or homeless shelters).
 Many of these centres use former army barracks which have been refurbished.
 There are substantial differences in the structure and living conditions, for example, between the AnKER centres and the Dependancen in Bavaria.
 In Regensburg for example, the main AnKER centre was built recently and is relatively modern, while the Dependancen are old former barracks.
 Particular concerns have been voiced with regard to Dependancen such as Schwandorf and Stephanposching, which consists of large halls with no rooms.
 In the Dependance of Munich Funkkaserne, a former barracks which hosted over 200 people at the end of March 2019, collapsing sinks, a damaged medical room and unsanitary conditions have been reported, far below standards.[1]
 Following public criticism, the authorities started renovation works in the facility of early April 2019 and transferred several residents to other facilities.[2]
 In June 2019 a new area for children over 100 m² has been installed.[3]
-According to the municipality of Munich, the Funkkaserne continues to be used as Dependance in June 2022.[4]
+According to the municipality of Munich, the Funkkaserne will continue to be used as Dependance until 2029.[4]

 Locations of centres vary significantly.
 While some of the initial reception centres, arrival centres and AnkER are situated in or close to big cities (e.g. Berlin, Munich, Regensburg, Brunswick/Braunschweig, Bielefeld, Dortmund, Karlsruhe), others are located in smaller cities (Eisenhüttenstadt, Neumünster, Halberstadt) or in small towns with some distance to the next city (Lebach near Saarbrücken).
 Some initial reception centres (Nostorf-Horst in Mecklenburg-Vorpommern, Deggendorf or the Dependancen in Garmisch and Waldkraiburg in Bavaria) are in isolated areas far away from the next town.[5]

 As far as regulations on accommodation standards in the initial reception centres exist, these show considerable variety in terms of the required living space and equipment.
-The Refugee Reception Act of Baden-Württemberg provides that asylum seekers should have 4.5m² of living space, while other regulations provide for 6 or 7m² per person.[11]
+The Refugee Reception Act of Baden-Württemberg provides that asylum applicants should have 4.5m² of living space, while other regulations provide for 6 or 7m² per person.[10]
 A typical room in an initial reception centre has between 2 and 4 beds, there are chairs and a table and each resident has a locker for themselves.
 Size of rooms may vary, but rooms with a single bed are highly exceptional.

 Most initial reception centres have a policy to accommodate single women and families in separate buildings or separate wings of their buildings.
 The AnKER centre in Manching/Ingolstadt for example provides separate rooms for vulnerable persons.

 Bath and toilet facilities usually consist of shower rooms and toilets which people have to share.
-As mentioned before, there are no regulations that oblige the Federal states to fulfil any standards.
-However, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and UNICEF have worked out a policy paper stating minimum standards concerning the protection of refugees in reception centres.[12]
+As mentioned before, there are no regulations that oblige the Federal States to fulfil any standards.
+However, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and UNICEF have worked out a policy paper stating minimum standards concerning the protection of refugees in reception centres.[11]
 These guidelines state that sanitary facilities should be separate between genders and that those facilities should be built in a way that guarantees privacy.
 Other guidelines recommend that one shower should be available for 10 to 12 persons, but in some reception centres the ratio is worse than that, particularly in situations of overcrowding.
 Cleaning of shared space (halls, corridors) as well as of sanitary facilities is carried out by external companies in the initial reception centres.

 Food is supplied in the initial reception centres and is usually served in canteens on the premises of the centres.
 In general, two or more menus are on offer for lunch and the management of the catering facilities tries to ensure that specific food is provided with regard to religious sentiments.
-Some, but not all initial reception centres also have shared kitchen space which enables asylum seekers to cook their own food; in AnkER centres, for instance, cooking is not allowed.
-Refrigerators for the use of asylum seekers are available in some initial reception centres, but this seems to be the exception.
-In some centres, the management does not allow hot water boilers for asylum seekers as this would be forbidden by fire regulations.[13]
+Some, but not all initial reception centres also have shared kitchen space which enables asylum applicants to cook their own food; in AnkER centres, for instance, cooking is not allowed.
+Refrigerators for the use of asylum applicants are available in some initial reception centres, but this seems to be the exception.
+In some centres, the management does not allow hot water boilers for asylum applicants as this would be forbidden by fire regulations.[12]

-In arrival centres, the overcrowding mostly leads to backlogs in the registration procedure and conflicts among the protection seekers stemming from the lack of privacy.
-Asylum seekers at the arrival centre in Hamburg-Rahlstedt, for example, have reported inter alia a backlog of registration,[36] lack of privacy, unclean sanitary facilities and disturbances at night.
+In arrival centres, the overcrowding mostly leads to backlogs in the registration procedure and conflicts among the protection applicants stemming from the lack of privacy.
+Asylum applicants at the arrival centre in Hamburg-Rahlstedt, for example, have reported inter alia a backlog of registration,[27] lack of privacy, unclean sanitary facilities and disturbances at night.
 The sleeping areas are placed in former warehouses and divided by thin partitions into several compartments, which do not allow for privacy.
-Besides reading lamps attached to each bed, there is one common light for the whole warehouse, which is switched on from 8:00am to 22:00pm.[37]
-A backlog of registration, lack of access to health care and social assistance has been reported also from the arrival centre in Berlin.[38]
-In the arrival centre in Thuringia, many violent conflicts have been reported stemming from the lack of staff members, stressed social workers and non-trained security personnel.[39]
-The backlog of registrations all over Germany has supposedly been caught up until the end of June 2023, according to the Federal Government.[40]
+Besides reading lamps attached to each bed, there is one common light for the whole warehouse, which is switched on from 8:00am to 22:00pm.[28]
+A backlog of registration, lack of access to health care and social assistance has been reported also from the arrival centre in Berlin.[29]
+In the arrival centre in Thuringia, many violent conflicts have been reported stemming from the lack of staff members, stressed social workers and non-trained security personnel.[30]
+The backlog of registrations all over Germany was supposedly caught up until the end of June 2023, according to the Federal Government.[31]
+To expedite the processing of these applications and enhance the Central Register of Foreign Nationals, the Federal Government allocated an additional €300 million to the Federal Office for Migration and Refugees (BAMF) and the Federal Administrative Office.[32]
+However, reports of overloads in certain regions continued in 2024.
+For instance, the mayor of Bad Griesbach in Bavaria refused to register additional migrants, citing overburdened schools and kindergartens, and criticised the unequal distribution of migrants in the region.[33]

 More generally, studies published in 2020 have come to the conclusion that the accommodation in initial reception centres infringes upon children’s’ rights and constitutes a danger to their mental health.
 The spatial confinement, the experience of violence and removals, as well as the permanent uncertainty cause psychological stress and have a negative impact on children.[34]
 Health care and psychosocial support provided for young refugees in the mass accommodations were described as worryingly inadequate for most of the facilities.[35]
 The study of PROASYL and the Refugee Council Berlin support these findings.
 According to the study of 2022, especially the access to health care, access to adequate hygienic and other products such as strollers for toddlers are scarce.[36]

 The NGO ‘Ärzte der Welt’ (Doctors of the World) announced in September 2019 that an advice service run by the organisation in the AnkER-centre of Manching/Ingolstadt was to be terminated.
 The NGO described living conditions in the facility as ‘morbid’ and claimed that adequate treatment, in particular treatment of persons with psychological disorders, was impossible under the circumstances.
-Insufficient protection against assaults, lack of privacy and nocturnal disturbances were impeding the mental stabilisation of asylum-seekers at the facility and the NGO was no longer capable to bear responsibility for the mental health of its patients.
-Moreover, the organisation claims that there was no system for the identification of vulnerable persons in place at the facility.[44]
+Insufficient protection against assaults, lack of privacy and nocturnal disturbances were impeding the mental stabilisation of asylum applicants at the facility and the NGO was no longer capable to bear responsibility for the mental health of its patients.
+Moreover, the organisation claims that there was no system for the identification of vulnerable persons in place at the facility.[37]

 Situation in collective accommodation centres and decentralised housing

-Following the initial reception period, asylum seekers are supposed to be sent to a collective accommodation centre within the same Federal State.
+Following the initial reception period, asylum applicants are supposed to be sent to a collective accommodation centre within the same Federal State.
 However, responsibility for housing at this stage of the procedure often lies with the municipalities and many different forms of accommodation have been established.
 On the local level, accommodation may still consist of collective housing in former army barracks, in (formerly empty) apartment blocks or in housing containers.
-At the same time, many municipalities have dissolved collective accommodation centres from the 1990s onwards and are now permitting asylum seekers to rent an apartment on the housing market or in council housing.
-As mentioned in Types of accommodation, decentralised accommodation is more common in some regions than in others, so whether asylum seekers are housed in collective accommodation or in apartments depends heavily on the situation of the municipalities.
+At the same time, many municipalities have dissolved collective accommodation centres from the 1990s onwards and are now permitting asylum applicants to rent an apartment on the housing market or in council housing.
+As mentioned in Types of accommodation, decentralised accommodation is more common in some regions than in others, so whether asylum applicants are housed in collective accommodation or in apartments depends heavily on the situation of the municipalities.

 Because different policies are pursued on regional and local level, it is impossible to make general statements on the standards of living in the follow-up accommodation facilities.